Aureliano90/Futures-Spot-Arbitrage-OKEx-V5/README.md

 Implemented asyncio and websocket.
 Web IOs are parallelized where possible.
 AsyncClient is initialzed as a class member instead of Context Manager to avoid constantly creating and killing sessions which has non-negligible overheads.
 Special care was taken for proper client closure.
-Semaphores are used where necessary to control concurrent API access.
+A custom semaphore was created to control concurrent REST API access.
 Websocket is used to fetch real time price feed.
 Websocket streaming functions are used as AsyncGenerators for elegant integration.

 Classes are given `__await__` attribute where necessary and can be initialized asynchronously.
-Decorator `@call_coroutine`
-was created to call coroutines directly in normal context instead of `loop.run_until_complete(coro)`.
+Decorator `@call_coroutine` was created to call coroutines directly in normal context instead of `loop.run_until_complete(coro)`.
 So simply call `coro` in normal context and `await coro` in async context.

 ## Installation